 Moreover, Apple is now becoming more aware of the environmental effects of large-scale data centres.
 Theirs is now 100% renewable.
 To follow this, most recently Google has now announced that 6 of their data centres no longer create landfill rubbish.

 “Globally across our data centre operations, we are diverting at least 86 percent of waste away from landfills,” wrote Rachel Futrell, a Google Technical Program Manager.

-Furthermore, Google aims for their data centres to be consuming 100% renewable energy over the next year.
+Furthermore, Google aims for its data centres to be consuming 100% renewable energy over the next year.
 Working within the technology sector has its implications; when your business is solely online and requires a heavy amount of energy.
-In recent times they’ve come under scrutiny, rivalling the aviation sector in the high production of greenhouse gases.
+In recent times they’ve come under scrutiny, rivaling the aviation sector in the high production of greenhouse gases.

 Marc Oman, EU energy lead at Google.
 “Our founders are convinced climate change is a real, immediate threat, so we have to do our part.”

 Now we’ve observed the leading technology companies, it’s time you started to lower your carbon consumption and create a green footprint.